Waltershofen (Freiburg im Breisgau): History

 Waltershofen was first mentioned in official documents in 1139.
 During the Middle Ages the village belonged to the cloister of Sankt Märgen located in the Black Forest.
 Several noble families from Breisgau, such as the Schnewlins and the Dachswangers, ruled Waltershofen.
 For financial reasons the cloister had to sell the property by the end of the 15th century.
 Various aristocratic families continued ruling Waltershofen until it became affiliated with Baden in 1806, and finally with Baden-Württemberg in 1952.
 In 1972, Waltershofen became part of Freiburg im Breisgau.

 Architecture

-The parish church of Saint Peter and Paul, located in the village center, was built by Christoph Arnold in the Weinbrenner style between 1816-1819 after the parish had been relocated from the neighboring village of Wippertskirch to Waltershofen.
+The parish church of Saint Peter and Paul, located in the village center, was built by Christoph Arnold in the Weinbrenner style between 1816 and 1819 after the parish had been relocated from the neighboring village of Wippertskirch to Waltershofen.
 Before, the church of Wippertskirch had functioned as the church of the Schuttern cloister in Waltershofen.
 The new church was erected at the very spot where the Saint Margarete chapel had been built in 1270.